What does an Art Director do? Where does an Art Director work? ACR takes a look:

 Art directors develop design concepts and review material that will appear in digital media, newspapers, advertisements, books, magazines, and more.
 They control the overall visual direction of a project in industries from advertising and public relations to web design.
 Art direction requires years of experience, advanced technical skills, and advanced knowledge in the areas of art and management.
 As such, art director is considered a high level position that offers many financial rewards.
 Professionals in this specialized field are among the highest paid artists in the art and design world.

 Art Director Jobs

-Art directors develop designs, review artist materials, select photographs, and manage layout and production of material to be produced.
-They direct visual artists such as animators, illustrators, and graphic designers and they are responsible for directing copywriters and content writers.
-Some art directors help make budgeting decisions and they might hire and train creative staff.
+On any given day, an art director will review artist materials, select photographs, and manage the layout and production of material to be produced.
+They direct visual artists such as animators, illustrators, and graphic designers and they manage teams of copywriters and content writers.
+Many art directors help make budgeting decisions and hire and train creative staff.

 Art Director Salaries

 According to the Bureau of Labor Statistics, art directors earn an average salary of $80,880 per year.
 The highest paid art directors average $169,450 per year and the lowest paid average $44,500 per year.
 Individual salaries vary based on geographic location, industry, type and size of company, and many other factors.
 For example, with average salaries ranging from $116,300 to $139,470 per year, art directors working in the motion picture and video industries, wholesaling (apparel, furniture, and durable goods), employment services, and scientific research and development earn the highest salaries in this career field.

 Further, New York (average salary $129,130 annually) and California ($112,600 annually) are the top paying states for art directors.
 West Virginia (average $44,970 per year) and North Dakota ($52,700) are the lowest paying.

 Becoming an Art Director